Blog

 Skilled visa requirements

-• Skills assessment
+• Skills assessment (where applicable)

-• Occupation on the skilled list
+• Occupation listed on relevant skilled occupation list

 • Relevant work experience

-• Age limits generally apply
+• Age limitations may apply

 Sponsored visa requirements